-COVID 19!
-This tiny invisible virus is making a buzz all over the world and has shaken the medical field.
-There is an uncertainty that has covered as to what to do and how to face the situation of the outbreak of the virus.
+COVID-19 This tiny invisible virus is making a buzz all over the world and has shaken the medical field.
+There is an uncertainty that has been covered as to what to do and how to face the situation of the outbreak of the virus.

-To overcome this anxiety first let us understand what CDC has suggested to the public regarding managing the anxiety and stress related to COVID 19.
+To overcome this anxiety first let us understand what CDC has suggested to the public regarding managing the anxiety and stress related to it covid-19.
 Here has what CDC has come up with.

 - Do all things possible to keep yourself calm and composed like a short walk, meditation, deep breathing, etc.

 - Set apart a chunk of time to relieve the stress in your body.

 - Socialize with family, neighbors, and friends through calls, texts, or the internet.

 After getting to know how to keep yourself away from anxiety and stress, now it is time to give some relief to young minds.
 So here is a list of things that we can do to keep the young generations away from stress.

 - Tell them and assure them that they are safe and make them feel strong mentally that nothing is going to happen.

 - Tell them that they can inform you of anything whenever they feel upset.

 - Show them how you are able to cope with the same stress and anxiety so that they can follow you and feel relieved from stress.